dhanendraverma/Daily-Coding-Problem/README.md

 ### Problem 262
 This problem was asked by Mozilla.

-<br>A bridge in a connected (undirected) graph is an edge that, if removed, causes the graph to become disconnected.
+A bridge in a connected (undirected) graph is an edge that, if removed, causes the graph to become disconnected.
 Find all the bridges in a graph.

 [Solution](Day262.cpp)
 - - - -